PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 	(4) pedal width (cm)
 	(5) species

-Therefore there is 50 samples for each of the 3 species of Iris, each with 5 attributes giving a total number of 50 x 3 x 5 = 750 data points within Fischer's dataset.
+Therefore there is 50 samples for each of the 3 species of Iris, each with 5 attributes giving a total number of 750 data points within Fischer's dataset.

 From the dataset Fisher developed a linear discriminant model to distinguish the 3 species from each other.